-Most product managers will tell you that user empathy is critical to their job.
+Most UXRs and product managers will tell you that user empathy is critical to their job.

 Empathy, in the product sense, is generally about understanding the mindset and context of the users to understand their pains, which in turn speak to wants and needs.

-Then PMs can develop user stories, task flows, jobs to be done (JTBD), personas, etc. and eventually some of this may lead to a PRD of some sort.
+Then we can develop user stories, task flows, jobs to be done (JTBD), personas, etc. and eventually some of this may lead to a PRD of some sort.

 The focus of employing “user empathy” is normally on ensuring that a need gets addressed—rarely does it emphasizes how the resulting product or features make users feel.

 And that brings me to the topic du jour…